Why Salespeople Fight Presentation Automation

 1) Adding a good presentation management tool that’s integrated via single sign-on (SSO) won’t add to their login burden.

-2) A well implemented and adopted presentation management tool will create better activity tracking and account statistics than the CRM is currently doing.
+2) A well implemented and adopted presentation management tool will create better activity tracking and account statistics than the CRM.

 To impress your sales audience, show them how integrating their other systems and processes can streamline their entire sales preparation experience.
 What if the automation tool leveraged your product and CRM data to construct hypothetical portfolios in just a few seconds?
 Your salespeople could develop highly personalized investment strategies for their clients from right inside the program based on the data that is already plugged-in and up-to-date.